-We intend to use cash flows generated from the operation of our wholly-owned properties and consolidated joint ventures, distributions from our unconsolidated joint ventures, proceeds from selective property dispositions, and proceeds from our existing \$500 Million Unsecured Facility as our primary sources of immediate liquidity.
-Our existing \$500 Million Unsecured Facility matures in August of 2012 and we anticipate that we will seek a comparable replacement facility prior to its maturity.
-In addition, depending on the timing and volume of our property acquisition and disposition activities, we may seek other financing opportunities (such as issuance of additional equity or debt securities or additional borrowings from third-party lenders) afforded to us based on our relatively low leverage and quality asset base as additional sources of capital; however, the availability and attractiveness of terms for these sources of capital is highly dependent on market conditions.
-As of the time of this filing, we had \$56.0 million outstanding under our \$500 Million Unsecured Facility available as of the date of this filing for future borrowing (approximately \$23.4 million of capacity is reserved as security for outstanding letters of credit required by various third parties).
+We intend to use cash flows generated from the operation of our wholly-owned properties, distributions from our joint ventures, proceeds from sel ective property dispositions, and proceeds from our \$500 Million Unsecured Facility as our primary sources of immediate liquidity.
+As of June 30, 2012 approximately \$47.7 million of net sales proceeds related to the tax deferred exchange of certain real estate assets under Section 1031 of the Internal Revenue Code ("IRC") was held in escrow pending the acquisition of replacement properties.
+If suitable replacement properties are not identified within the requisite time frame allowed under the IRC, these proceeds will be returned to the Company as unrestricted cash and become immediately available to fund expenditures.
+Our \$500 Million Unsecured Facility is scheduled to expire on August 30, 2012, and we anticipate closing on a comparable replacement facility prior to August 30, 2012.
+Any amounts outstanding on the current facility will be transferred to the replacement facility at closing.
+Depending on the timing and volume of our property acquisition and disposition activities, we may also seek other financing opportunities (such as issuance of additional equity or debt securities or additional borrowings from third-party lenders) afforded to us based on our relatively low leverage and quality asset base as additional sources of capital; however, the availability and attractiveness of terms for these sources of capital is highly dependent on market conditions.
+As of the time of this filing, we had \$153.0 million outstanding under our \$500 Million Unsecured Facility.
+As a result, we had approximately \$323.6 million under this facility available for future borrowing (approximately \$23.4 million of capacity is reserved as security for outstanding letters of credit required by various third parties).

 We estimate that our most immediate use of capital will be to fund capital expenditures for our existing portfolio of properties.
 These expenditures include two types of specifically identified building improvement projects: (i) general repair and maintenance projects that we as the owner may choose to perform at any of our various properties and (ii) tenant improvement allowances and leasing commissions negotiated as part of executed leases with our tenants.
 Both the timing and magnitude of general repair and maintenance projects are subject to our discretion.
-We anticipate funding approximately \$137.3 million in unrecorded contractual obligations for tenant improvements related to our existing lease portfolio over the respective lease term, the majority of which we estimate may be required to be funded over the next several years.
+We anticipate funding approximately \$136.0 million in unrecorded contractual obligations for tenant improvements related to our existing lease portfolio over the respective lease term, the majority of which we estimate may be required to be funded over the next several years.
 For many of our leases, the timing of the actual funding of these tenant improvements is largely dependent upon tenant requests for reimbursement.
 In some cases, these obligations may expire with the respective lease, without further recourse to us.
-Finally, we also anticipate funding certain tenant improvements and leasing commissions related to anticipated re-leasing efforts for several of our large tenants as they approach their lease expiration dates in the next few years.
+We also anticipate funding certain tenant improvements and leasing commissions related to anticipated re-leasing efforts for several of our large tenants as they approach their lease expiration dates in the next few years.
 Both the timing and magnitude of these amounts are subject to change as competitive market conditions at the time of lease negotiations dictate.